thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part2.md

   Flip x = {!!}
   ```
 - Write `x` inside the hole,
   and do `C-c C-c` with your cursor still inside.
-  The `c` stands for _cases_.
   You should now see :
   ```agda
   Flip : Bool → Bool
   Flip false = {!!}
   Flip true = {!!}
   ```
-  What this is saying is that
+  This means :
   the space `Bool` is made of two points `false, true` and nothing else,
-  so to map out of it,
+  so to map out of `Bool` it suffices
-  it suffices to give something to map `false` and `true` to respectively.
+  to find images for `false` and `true` respectively.
 - Since we want `Flip` to flip `true` and `false`,
   fill the first hole with `true` and the second with `false`.
 - To check things have worked,